corda/corda/docs/source/design/float/decisions/e2e-encryption.md

 #### Disadvantages

-1. With no placeholder, it is very hard to add support later and maintainwire stability.
+1. With no placeholder, it is very hard to add support later and maintain wire stability.
 2. May not get past security reviews of Float.

 ### 2. Placeholder only